etcd-io/etcd/Documentation/auth_api.md

 }
 ```

 Password is only passed when necessary.
-Last Modified is set by the server and ignored in all client posts.

 **Get a list of users**